ICT4LT

 You can insert foreign characters and special symbols by using the Symbol command on the Insert menu on the Main Menu bar in Microsoft Word.
 Click on Insert on the Main Menu bar and choose Symbol.
 Choose the Font, e.g. Arial or Times New Roman.
 This will cause a chart to pop up showing the foreign characters and other special symbols that are available for that font.
 Click on the character or symbol you wish to use and then click on the Insert button on the pop-up chart.
 This will cause the character or symbol to appear at the point in your text where you are currently working.
 Close the pop-up chart when you have finished inserting special characters and symbols.

 Alternatively, you can load up the Character Map at the beginning of a work session, minimize it and let it sit on the Windows taskbar until you need it.
-The Character Map is accessed in Windows 98, for example, via Start / Programs / Accessories / System Tools / Character Map and will work in most Windows applications - check this with your ICT manager, as he/she may have moved it elsewhere!
+The Character Map is accessed via Programs / Accessories / System Tools / Character Map and will work in most Windows applications - check this with your ICT manager, as he/she may have moved it elsewhere!

 The top row of the alphabet on English language keyboards begins with the letters QWERTY - which is why such keyboards are known as QUERTY keyboards.
-European French keyboards begin with the letters AZERTY, and German keyoboards begin with QWERTZ.
-Microsoft Windows allows you to change the keyboard layout to that used in a variety of different countries, so that characters with diacritics can be typed more easily, but this may be confusing as the whole keyboard layout changes and you find that symbols such as @ and # are also in a different place.
-If you wish to try remapping your keyboard click on Start, then Settings, then Control Panel and then Keyboard.
-Choose Language on the tab at the top of the pop-up menu, add or remove your chosen languages and then close the window.
-If you click the Enable Indicator on Taskbar box before you close the window you will find that a little icon will appear in the System Tray at the bottom right corner of your screen, showing which keyboard you are using.
-If you click on this icon you can toggle between different keyboard layouts.
+European French keyboards begin with the letters AZERTY, and German keyboards begin with QWERTZ.
+Windows allows you to change the keyboard layout to that used in a variety of different countries, so that characters with diacritics can be typed more easily, but this may be confusing as the whole keyboard layout changes and you find that symbols such as @ and # are also in a different place.
+If you wish to try remapping your keyboard you can do this via the Control Panel and Regional and Language Options facility in Windows.
+To change the keyboard languages and layout in Windows XP, click Start, then choose Settings / Control Panel / Regional and Language Options.
+Click the Languages tab, then the Details button, the Settings tab, and the Add button.
+Now choose your required language.
+Click the OK button to close the input window.
+If the added language is a permanent choice, click Apply to finish the process For an illustrated version of these instructions see Keyboard Help: Adding International Keyboard.

 It's usual for computers in Canadian educational institutions to be set up in this way for English and French, but they use the Canadian French layout (which is one of the options in Windows) rather than the European French layout.
 The Canadian layout is better if you intend to toggle between the two systems as it offers access to the diacritics using dead keys or other pre-set keys, but it is still a QWERTY keyboard and you don`t have to think about the A, Q, Z & W being in the wrong place.